FastLine

 Deleting Profiles

-To delete one or more profiles, select them by clicking in the profile list and press the Delete.
+To delete one or more profiles, select them by clicking in the profile list and press the button Delete.

 Once a profile is deleted, it cannot be recovered.